This Vegetarian Tikka Masala is packed with veggies, chickpeas, and bold spices. Serve over rice with Greek yogurt, snap peas, and warm naan!

 Instructions

-• VEGGIES: In a large cast iron pot, heat coconut oil over medium-high.
-Sauté onion, carrot, and red pepper for 8-10 minutes until crisp-tender.
-Add ginger and garlic, cook until fragrant (~1 minute).
-Stir in seasonings and tomato paste, cook for 4 minutes until aromatic; reduce heat if necessary to prevent burning.
+• In a large cast-iron pot, heat coconut oil over medium-high.
+Sauté onion, carrot, and red pepper 8–10 minutes until crisp-tender.
+Add ginger and garlic and cook until fragrant, about 1 minute.
+Stir in seasonings and tomato paste, then cook 4 minutes until aromatic; reduce heat if necessary to prevent burning.

-• TOMATOES AND CHICKPEAS: Add crushed tomatoes, sauté for 1 minute, scraping the pot's bottom.
-Add drained chickpeas, sauté for another minute.
+• Add crushed tomatoes and sauté for 1 minute, scraping the pot’s bottom.
+Add drained chickpeas and sauté another minute.
 Pour in coconut milk and stir to combine.

-• OPTIONAL TOPPINGS: While simmering, prepare sides.
-For snap pea topping, mix sliced snap peas, lime juice, oil, and a pinch of salt and pepper in a bowl; set aside.
-Warm naan (Note 1), cook rice (Note 2), and set out Greek yogurt.
+• While simmering, prepare sides.
+For optional snap pea topping, mix sliced snap peas, lime juice, oil, and a pinch of salt and pepper in a bowl; set aside.
+Warm naan (see note 2), cook rice (see note 3), and set out Greek yogurt.

 Recipe Notes

-• To char naan, spray both sides with olive oil and grill over stovetop flame until slightly charred, then cover with a tea towel.
+• To char naan, spray both sides with olive oil and grill over stovetop flame until slightly charred, then cover with a kitchen towel.

 • Alternatively, buy toaster-sized mini naan (like Stonefire®).

-Note 2: How we like cooking basmati rice:
+Note 3: This is how I like cooking basmati rice:

 • Rinse basmati rice under clear water using a fine-mesh sieve.